 Airless sprayer tips are available in a wide variety of sizes to accommodate most spray painting applications.
 An airless spray tip is measured two ways:

 These measurements are displayed on spray tips with three numbers (four numbers for extra wide spray fans).
-For example, a 515 spray tip should be interpreted as follows:
+For example, the 413 spray tip shown above should be interpreted as follows:

 The fan widths for airless sprayer tips should be selected based upon the surfaces to be sprayed.
 As a general rule, wide spray fans work best for large areas such as walls and ceilings while narrower fan widths are better suited for cabinets, doors, trim, and railings.